Gin-Quin/Fa/documentation/operations/extract-insert.md

 object >> use { a, b }
 ```

-"Extracting" in Fa is more flexible than Typescript's destructuring assignment.
+"Extracting" in Fa is more flexible than TypeScript's destructuring assignment.
 For example, you can assign any extracted value to already existing variables:

 ```fa
 mutable a = 1